Zelaskiii/Zelaskiii/README.md

 - 👋 Hi, I’m @Zelaskiii but my friends like to refer to me as JZ
-- 👀 I want to cultivate my skills as a data analyst by improving my understanding of tools like SQL, Big Query, and other resources that may augment my expertise.
+- 👀 I want to cultivate my skills as a data analyst by improving my understanding of tools like SQL, Big Query, R programming and other resources that may augment my expertise.
 - 🌱 I’m currently learning how to become an effective and efficient data analyst through Coursera's Google Data Analytics Professional Certificate program
 - 💞️ I’m looking to collaborate with other senior data analysts in the field or just working in tandem with future colleagues on projects.
 - 📫 How to reach me: www.linkedin.com/in/john-zelaski